 There is still a lot to be learned about pulsating red giants and supergiants.
 AAVSO photoelectric observers monitor these "SARVs" every few nights, and have done so for a decade or more, uncovering new insights about the last stages of the lives of stars like our own.

-For more information about the AAVSO Photoelectric Photometry Committee and the stars contained in the program, be sure to visit the committee web pages.
+For more information about the AAVSO Photoelectric Photometry Program and the stars contained in the program, be sure to visit the PEP Program web pages.

 In the Neighborhood